 Now, on the mainland, you folks probably don’t think of spam as a cuisine, right?
 I mean, most people think of it as cheap, over-processed and non-nutritious.
 That’s why those unwanted emails are called spam mails, right?
 And you can’t find spam at Whole Foods, for sure.
 But just how much do the locals here love their spam?
 Well, first, Hawaii has the highest consumption of Spam per capita as a state.
 In addition to musubi, spam is also eaten with rice and eggs as a breakfast dish.
 So knowing that, the company that owns Spam, sells a special Hawaii-edition that features a hula girl, a shaka hand, or a flower lei on the packaging.
 And if that’s not enough, there is a Spam Festival in Hawaii that draws about 30k attendees every year.
+You'll find a variety of flavors on grocery shelves, ranging from hickory smoke to garlic.
 And to take it to the next level, you can even find spam dishes at some upscale fine-dining restaurants in Hawaii.
 Well, there you have it.
 So now you know why Hawaii loves its spam.
 So while you are here on your vacation, grab a spam musubi and give it a try.
 Trust me, you’ll love it!

 Interested in local Hawaiian food?
 Check out our Hawaii tours.
 We'll guide you to local restaurants, cafes and food trucks!